jofelicio/smart-icons/README.md

 # Smart Icons
 ### Description
 This module allows GMs to intelligently assign icons to items and actors based on their names.
 By scanning the icons directory and compendium entries, it intelligently matches assets using a weighted scoring system, considering direct, partial, and fuzzy matches.
 The module adds a button to the item sheet for manual selection of the matched icons, and a button to the actor sheet that does batch processing for all the items of that actor.
+This should work for most systems (Tested DnD5e, WFRP4e COC7e) that have any items with visible images.

 ### 📜Features
 - Automatic Icon Matching: Finds the most relevant icons based on item and actor names.